-The Authority has three cost allocation plans where the methodology has been approved by the OPT.
-Those cost allocations are for charter service, urban and nonurban service, and Kalamazoo Transportation Center lease.
+The Authority has two cost allocation plans where the methodology has been approved by the OPT.
+Those cost allocations are for urban and nonurban service, and Kalamazoo Transportation Center lease.
 These cost allocation plans were adhered to in the preparation of the financial statements.